Using a table visualization

 There are three types of color rules you can apply:

-• Auto Color Rule - Used to automatically determine colors and corresponding ranges based on the values in the cell.
-This rule can be applied only to measure columns.
-Click the + button to add to a measure column.
+• Auto Color Rule - Automatically determines colors and corresponding ranges based on the values in the cells.
+Click the + button to add to a measure (numeric) column.

-• Discrete Color Rule - Used to set up the corresponding color for a hierarchy member.
-Click the + button to add a rule for each value of a hierarchy column.
+• Discrete Color Rule - Sets up the corresponding color for each hierarchy member.
+Click the + button to add a rule for each value in a non-numeric column.

-Select the added color rule to further customize the applicable range or values, color, and legend text.
+Select the added color rule to further customize the value or range of values, color, and legend text.
 Color rule properties are the same in all visualizations - see Apply colors to data points or series using color rules for more details and examples.

 An Auto Color rule applied